 What a gem this boutique hotel in the heart of Selçuk turned out to be.
 Just a stone’s throw away from Isa Bey Mosque and St. John’s Basilica, it has everything we look for in a hotel.
-It’s got charm, personality, comfort, a great location, and at just 31 Euros a night with breakfast included, it’s got awesome value as well.
+It’s charming, it has personality, it’s comfortable, and it’s conveniently located.

 We stayed in five hotels during our recent 2-week trip to Turkey and Amazon Petite Palace was easily our favorite.
 Here’s why.